cirosantilli/git-tutorial/index.md

     git remote set-url git://github.com/username/projectname.git

-##prune
+## prune

-Remove all remote refs under under `remotes/origin` such that the remote it tracks has been deleted:
+Remove all remote refs under under `remotes/origin` such that their remote it tracks has been deleted:

     git remote prune origin